Exposing Citation Vulnerabilities in Generative Engines: Introduction

-GEs cite content published on the web by various publishers, including attackers with malicious intent or for profit; therefore, they remain vulnerable to poisoning attacks that manipulate web content to produce attacker-intended answers~\cite{poisonedrag-arxiv24, poisoning-web-scale-training-datasets-is-practical-sp24}.
+GEs cite content published on the web by various publishers, including attackers with malicious intent or for profit; therefore, they remain vulnerable to poisoning attacks that inject malicious content into the web and produce attacker-intended answers~\cite{poisonedrag-arxiv24, poisoning-web-scale-training-datasets-is-practical-sp24}.
 When GEs generate answers lacking factuality, the cause is not only LLM hallucinations~\cite{sirens-song-in-the-ai-ocean-coli25, survey-of-hallucination-in-natural-language-generation-acmcsurv23} but also the lack of factuality in the web content obtained through web searches~\cite{retrieval-helps-or-hurts-deeper-arxiv24, poisonedrag-arxiv24, a-comprehensive-survey-on-trustworthy-recommender-systems-arxiv22}.
-Web content can be published and modified by any user with malicious intent or for profit~\cite{poisoning-web-scale-training-datasets-is-practical-sp24}.
-Prior studies reveal the vulnerability of GEs to poisoning attacks that place disinformation and misinformation on the web to generate attacker-intended answers because GEs can cite such content and generate text that reflects it~\cite{poisoning-web-scale-training-datasets-is-practical-sp24, poisonedrag-arxiv24, yu2025safetydevolutionaiagents}.
-To increase the exposure of web content as citations, \emph{Generative Engine Optimization} (GEO) presents patterns of which styles of web content GEs prefer to cite in answers~\cite{geo-apmr+24}.
+Web content can be published and modified by any user with any intent~\cite{poisoning-web-scale-training-datasets-is-practical-sp24, poisonedrag-arxiv24}.
+Prior studies formalize poisoning attacks that place disinformation and misinformation on the web to generate attacker-intended answers on retrieval from external databases and answer generation systems including GEs because these systems can cite such contents and generate text that reflects them~\cite{poisoning-web-scale-training-datasets-is-practical-sp24, poisonedrag-arxiv24, yu2025safetydevolutionaiagents}.
+Specific to GEs, \emph{Generative Engine Optimization} (GEO) presents patterns of which styles of web content GEs prefer to cite in answers~\cite{geo-apmr+24}.
 Although GEO is beneficial for primary information providers that seek to increase exposure of their web content as citations, it can also facilitate poisoning attacks.